-The From Video Device block supports the use of code generation.
-You can generate code from the block.
-This enables models containing the From Video Device block to run successfully in Accelerator, Rapid Accelerator, External, and Deployed modes.
+The From Video Device block supports generating code from the block.
+This enables models containing the From Video Device block to run successfully in Accelerator, Rapid Accelerator, and Deployed modes.

 You can use the Image Acquisition Toolbox™, Simulink Coder™, and Embedded Coder® products together to generate code (on the host end) that you can use to implement your model for a practical application.
 For more information on code generation, see the Simulink Coder documentation.

 Note: If you are using a GigE Vision camera: you do not need to install GenICam™ to use the GigE adaptor, because it is now included in the installation of the toolbox.
 However, if you are using the From Video Device block and doing code generation, you would need to install GenICam to run the generated application outside of MATLAB.

 The From Video Device block generates code with limited portability.
 The block uses precompiled shared libraries, such as DLLs, to support I/O for specific types of devices.
 The Simulink Coder software provides functions to help you set up and manage the build information for your models.
 One of the Build Information functions that Simulink Coder provides is packNGo.
 This function allows you to package model code and dependent shared libraries into a zip file for deployment.
 The target system does not need to have MATLAB® installed but it does need to be supported by MATLAB.